 You may not use our site for personal attacks, defamation, harassment, spam, or any illegal activities.
-Any material you post or works you create on the site (hereafter “Content”) may not be illegal, obscene, defamatory, threatening, infringing of intellectual property rights, or otherwise injurious.
-We reserve the right to delete any Content posted, without notice to you.
+Any material you post or works you create on the site (hereafter “Content”) may not be unlawful, obscene, defamatory, threatening, infringing of intellectual property rights, or otherwise injurious.
+We reserve the right to delete any content posted without notice to you.

-By posting or contributing Content (including blog comments), you are granting Thriveworks a non-exclusive, royalty-free, perpetual, and worldwide license to use your Content, including, without limitation, the rights to copy, distribute, transmit, publicly display, publicly perform, reproduce, edit, translate, reformat, and/or incorporate the Content into a collective work.
+By posting or contributing content (including blog comments), you are granting Thriveworks an exclusive, royalty-free, perpetual, and worldwide license to use your content, including, without limitation, the rights to copy, distribute, transmit, publicly display, publicly perform, reproduce, edit, translate, reformat, and/or incorporate the content into a collective work.

 Account Responsibility & Misrepresentation

-You are responsible for all Content posted and activity that occurs under your name, even if Content is posted by others who have access to your account.
+You are responsible for all content posted and activity that occurs under your name, even if the content was posted by others who have access to your account.
 Also, you shall not misrepresent yourself or take on the identity of someone else.
-If you feel that someone has misrepresented your identity on the site, please contact us and we’ll look into it straightaway.
+If you feel that someone has misrepresented your identity on the site, please contact us, and we’ll look into it immediately.

 Promoting a business, product, or service is permitted if the promotional content is relevant to the community discussion.
-This determination is entirely at Thriveworks’ discretion.
-Please disclose any commercial relationship you have with any business promoted business, product, or service you review or recommend.
+This determination is entirely at the discretion of Thriveworks.
+Please disclose any commercial relationship you have with any business, product, or service you review, promote, or recommend.